 Entry-Level Driver means a person who must complete the CDL knowledge and/or skills test requirements under 49 CFR 383.71 prior to (1) receiving the initial CDL or having a CDL reinstated, (2) upgrading a Class B or Class C CDL, or (3) obtaining a hazardous materials, passenger or school bus endorsement.
 This definition does not include individuals for whom States have the discretion to waive the CDL skills test under 49 CFR 383.

-Entry-Level Driver Training means training an entry level driver receives from a program listed on FMCSA’s al Registry of Driver Training Programs prior to:
+Entry-Level Driver Training means training an entry level driver receives from a provider listed on FMCSA’s Training Provider Registry prior to:

 1) Taking the CDL skills test required to receive the initial Class A or Class B CDL;